maisi/HP-Spectre-x360-Tools/README.md

 A reboot or wake from standby will reset the table and turn the fan on. (can be solved with the Task Scheduler)

 ## General Information
+The table comes from my Spectre x360 ae001 (8th gen Intel CPU) notebook but I assume that there are similar implementations on other Spectre notebooks.
 The DSTS table provides a method to turn off/on the fan:

     	Method(FSSP, 1, NotSerialized)